WowFitness/Terms-of-Use/README.md

 ## Membership Subscriptions

 Fasting Premium Membership subscriptions that grant you access to additional features like personalized plan, drink water theme and Ads removal etc .
 Fasting offers monthly and annual subscription options.
-Payment will be charged to iTunes Account (iOS) / Google Play Account (Android) at confirmation of purchase.
+Payment will be charged to iTunes Account (iOS) / Google Play Account (Android) / AppGallery Account (Android) at confirmation of purchase.
 Paid Subscriptions automatically renew until cancelled in the Manage Subscriptions section of your account settings.
 We will notify you if the price of a Paid Subscription increases and, if required, seek your consent to continue.
 You will be charged no more than 24 hours prior to the start of the latest Paid Subscription period.
 If you decide to unsubscribe from a Paid Subscription before we start charging your payment method, cancel the subscription before the free trial ends.

 ##Disclaimer of Warranty